emilefrey/django-react-postgres-boilerplate/README.md

 ## Installation

 There are 3 .env files provided.
-Note in particular the .env files in backend\ and postgres\; there, you can adjust the database credentials, debug mode, secret key, allowed hosts, etc. But things should run just fine without any changes, but just know these files are there.
+Note in particular the .env files in backend/ and postgres/; there, you can adjust the database credentials, debug mode, secret key, allowed hosts, etc. But things should run just fine without any changes, but just know these files are there.

+**_NOTE: If you change your database name/credentials, but have already run the steps below, you may need to delete the associated postgres docker image in order to get things to work._**

 For development mode without NGINX server, run the following command: